peekoy/dummy-03/README.md

 # dummy-01
-THE GREAT WAVE OFF KANAGAWA
-just a dummy for my study cases
+THE GREAT WAVE OFF KANAGAWA \n just a dummy for my study cases